 Extended Examples: Capital Punishment

-- Can I defend CP to the society of rational beings who are well informed and rational?
-Why or why not?
+- Can it be defend CP to the society of rational beings who are well informed and rational?
+Would we rationally consent to it knowing all reasonable alternatives?

 Forward Looking (Consequentialist) Reasons for Punishment